Krazy Kat: Krazy Kat

 Simple-minded, curious, mindlessly happy and perpetually innocent, the strip's title character drifts through life in Coconino County without a care.
 Krazy's dialogue is a highly stylized argot ("A fowl konspirissy – is it pussible?") phonetically evoking a mixture of English, French, Spanish, Yiddish and other dialects, often identified as George Herriman's own native New Orleans dialect, Yat.
 Often singing and dancing to express the Kat's eternal joy, Krazy is hopelessly in love with Ignatz and thinks that the mouse's brick-tossing is his way of returning that love.
 Krazy is also completely unaware of the bitter rivalry between Ignatz and "Offissa" Pupp and mistakes the dog's frequent imprisonment of the mouse for an innocent game of tag ("Ever times I see them two playing games togedda, Ignatz seems to be It").
 On those occasions when Ignatz is caught before he can launch his brick, Krazy is left pining for the "l'il ainjil" and wonders where the beloved mouse has gone.

 Krazy's own gender is never made clear and appears to be fluid, varying from strip to strip.
 Most authors post-Herriman (beginning with Cummings) have mistakenly referred to Krazy only as female, but Krazy's creator was more ambiguous and even published several strips poking fun at this uncertainty.
 When filmmaker Frank Capra, a fan of the strip, asked Herriman to straightforwardly define the character's sex, the cartoonist admitted that Krazy was "something like a sprite, an elf.
 They have no sex.
 So that Kat can't be a he or a she.
-The Kat's a spirit—a pixie—free to butt into anything."
-Most characters inside the strip use "he" and "him" to refer to Krazy, likely as a gender-neutral "he".
+The Kat's a spirit—a pixie—free to butt into anything".
+Most characters inside the strip use "he" and "him" to refer to Krazy.
+Once Ignatz asks Krazy "What's your real name?" and Krazy says "Wilhelmina ..."